Informasjonsforvaltning/fdk/docker/README.md

 The application can be accessed on [http://localhost:4200](http://localhost:4200) Currently you will be logged in as bjg ( a test user ).

+## Google doc DCAT import application
+>`docker-compose up -d gdoc`

+This starts the Google sheet translation service.
+It reads a predefined set of google documents (sheets) and translates them to DCAT format.
+It runs the conversion each hour.

 ## Shut down all containers:
 >`docker-compose down`